rickmode/ocsf-schema-compiler/docs/publishing.md

 Updating the version requires a normal pull request.

 ## Publishing step 2 (optional): create git tag
 A Git tag must be created with the same version with a "v" prefix.
-This can be created during a release or beforehand via `git` on the command line or with a draft release.
+This can be created during a release or beforehand via `git` on the command line.

 Creating a tag before release can be used to manually publish to TestPyPI at [ocsf-schema-compiler · TestPyPI](https://test.pypi.org/project/ocsf-schema-compiler/) using this repo's "Test publish package to TestPyPI" GitHub action defined in [`.github/workflows/test-publish.yaml`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/.github/workflows/test-publish.yaml).
 The test-publish action requires the `testpypi` GitHub environment.